 Sport and exercise psychology has grown exponentially as an academic discipline and profession in the past decade.
-The dominant approach to sport and exercise psychology practice is the cognitive behavioural approach, that stems from cognitive behavioural therapies (CBTs).
+The dominant approach to sport and exercise psychology practice is the cognitive-behavioural approach that stems from cognitive behavioural therapies (CBTs).
 CBTs are the most widely used counselling approaches in the world.
 Through this approach developed rational emotive behaviour therapy (REBT), a cognitive-based theory and therapy that incorporates many of the techniques that defines CBTs to this day (e.g., cognitive restructuring, rehearsal, imagery, self-talk).

-This book provides a comprehensive portrayal of REBT applied within sport and performance and is key readings for current and trainee sport and exercise psychologists, but also to psychologists from other disciplines who wish to work with athletes and other performers.
+This book provides a comprehensive portrayal of REBT applied within sport and performance and is key reading for current and trainee sport and exercise psychologists, but also to psychologists from other disciplines who wish to work with athletes and other performers.